systeminit/si/app/docs/src/tutorials/creating-components.md

 Name your Qualification `helloWorldTags` and click `+ Attach new function`.

-## Set the Qualifications meta-data
+## Set the Qualifications metadata

 In the Asset Functions panel on the bottom left, click `Qualifications`, this is where your Qualification functions can be selected for editing.